momo-trip/PILOT/README.md

 <https://code.claude.com/docs/en/authentication>

+**System parameters (`config_sys.json`):**

+Defaults are provided.
+Override them as necessary.
+- `user_id` - Identifier for the run
+- `database_path` - Path to the target definition file (default: `database.json`)
+- `max_target_func` - Maximum number of target functions to select
+- `total_time` - Overall time budget for the generation loop, in seconds
+- `interval` - Interval between periodic tasks such as coverage measurement, in seconds
+- `max_explore_time` - Upper bound on a single exploration phase, in seconds
+- `max_version_count` - Number of seed variations to generate per target
+- `cov_target` - Granularity of coverage measurement (e.g., `function`)
+- `explore_time` - Baseline duration of the exploration phase, in seconds
+- `explore_fix` - Whether the exploration time is fixed (`t` or `f`)
+- `temperature` - Sampling temperature for the LLM
+- `max_num_test` - Maximum number of tests generated per iteration
+- `max_iterations` - Maximum number of iterations of the generation loop
+- `timeout` - Timeout for each command execution, in seconds
+- `output_max` - Maximum number of characters of program output passed to the LLM
+- `context_window` - Context window size of the LLM
+- `COUNT_PERIODIC` - Whether to measure coverage periodically

 ### Important notes:
 - While the codebase includes code paths for other LLM providers, only Claude models are currently supported.
 - The harness was originally hand-written, but continuous maintenance is costly, so this part is now partly delegated to Claude Code.
-Please run with "AGENT": true; the hand-written path is retained for reference but is no longer actively maintained.
+Please run with `"AGENT": true`; the hand-written path is retained for reference but is no longer actively maintained.
 - In recent runs, seed generation may occasionally be blocked by the LLM provider's safety filter.
 PILOT treats this as a skip and proceeds to the next target function.
 - Seed generation uses the environment specified above, while each fuzzer requires its own separate environment.
 Please follow the respective fuzzer's guidelines for setting up the fuzzing execution environment.